 Satisfactory References

-We take up two references, one of which must be the current or most recent employer.
+We take up at least two references, one of which must be the current or most recent employer.
 Referees must not be a member of your family, or spouse/partner.
 If you are a recent school or further education leaver, one of your references must be from the Head Teacher or college tutor.

+The council’s insurance* cover requires that references from previous employers cover the three full years preceding the engagement of the employee and should confirm the employee is of trustworthy character.

 Please note that for all teaching posts within schools, references will be taken up following short-listing and prior to interview.
 Progression of appointments can only occur following the receipt of satisfactory references.